octoenergy/public-conventions/python.md

 In general, prefer calling functions with kwargs where it's not immediately obvious what the positional args are (ie most of the time).
-This improves readability and make collaborator tests clearer (ie writing the `collabator.assert_called_with(...)` assertion).
+This improves readability and makes collaborator tests clearer (ie writing the `collabator.assert_called_with(...)` assertion).

-Further, _always_ using keyword-only args for "public" domain functions (ie those which are called from the interface layer or from packages within the domain layer).
+Further, _always_ use keyword-only args for "public" domain functions (ie those which are called from the interface layer or from packages within the domain layer).